kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+17.08.2021: Made some small tolerance changes to the rotated transmission and the inner M3 parts.

+31.07.2021: I made a mistake and uploaded the wrong files for "LeftTop" and RightTop".
+If you downloaded the files from Thingiverse between 15.06.2021 and 31.07.2021, please download the latest version.
+I am very sorry!
+Thanks to mbarryton for the hint!

 15.06.2021: **Important!!!** Both Versions (rotated and unrotated) are compatible now.
 Both versions now have the identical LeftTop and RightTop (the one from the rotated version).

 15.06.2021: I have added a version of both transmissions that include a ball bearing.
 So the rod is supported in the middle by another ball bearing.